catherinemdean15/viewing_party/README.md

 This is the base repo for the [viewing party project](https://backend.turing.io/module3/projects/viewing_party) used for Turing's Backend Module 3.

 ## Design Strategy
-The design strategy of Night Writer was to fully encapsulate each piece of functionality of the program and use a module for access to the translation alphabet and the functionality to query it.
-The program uses the following structure:
+The design strategy of Viewing Party was to fully encapsulate each piece of functionality of the program and minimally store data, while avoiding API consumption limits:

 ### Users Table
 - The Users Table represents all registered users for the viewing party application.
 Users are represented in the application as the current user and can also be represented as a friend of another registered user.